danja/hyperdata-static/danny.ayers.name/codice-fiscale/README.md

 - Surname : Ayers
 - Birthdate : 1964-01-14
 - Sex : Male
-- Place of birth : Chesterfield, UK
+- Place of birth : Chesterfield\*, UK

+_ \* puzzled me for a long time now: my parents lived in Tideswell, I believe there's a cottage hospital in Bakewell & plenty of facilities in Buxton, Chesterfield's a bit of a trek.
+I'll have to remember to ask my mother..._

 ### Cognome